Yada yada yada: Netflix to air 'Seinfeld' starting in 2021

 NBC’s “Seinfeld” aired its first episode 30 years ago today, on July 5, 1989.
 The show hasn’t lost an ounce of its comedic luster in the time since.
 Created by ... more

+"The Office" will leave at the end of 2020 to join NBCUniversal's new streaming service, and "Friends" will leave at the beginning of 2020 to join the upcoming HBO Max service.

+It's a battle not likely to wane as the streaming TV space grows more crowded.
+Netflix has created significant momentum with its original shows, but new competitors are constantly popping up, including streaming arrivals from Apple and Disney.

-Netflix Inc. struck the deal with Sony Pictures Television for the global streaming rights to the Emmy-winning television comedy, which aired its final episode in 1998.
+Still, Netflix has a head start in the online space, with its deep library of past and new shows.
+It struck the five-year deal with Sony Pictures Television for the global streaming rights to "Seinfeld," the Emmy-winning television comedy which aired its final episode in 1998.
 Terms were not released.

-The deal for "Seinfeld" comes after Netflix announced in June that it would be losing its most popular TV show, "The Office."
-Netflix will still carry the show for more than a year, but NBC isn't extending the license further with NBCUniversal's streaming service launching in 2020.

-Netflix will face even more competition in November, when Apple and Disney launch their own streaming services within days of each other.
+The Los Angeles Times reported Netflix paid well above the speculated $500 million NBCUniversal paid to retake "The Office," and the reported $150 million per year Hulu parent Walt Disney Co. currently pays for "Seinfeld."
+Both of those deals are for U.S. streaming only — Netflix has bought the global rights to show "Seinfeld."

+"Seinfeld is the television comedy that all television comedy is measured against," Netflix Chief Content Officer Ted Sarandos said in a statement.